pohanchi/Response-writer/Readme.md

 ## __Structure__

-The project structure need to be initialized like below
+The project structure need to be initialized like below.

 ```
 |--main_project